 Step 4: Create a Targeted Landing Page for Your Ad

-Perhaps the biggest and most common mistake companies new to AdWords make is directing traffic from their paid ads to the home pages of their sites.
-Many times, these companies invest in ads, find they aren’t getting results, and write off AdWords as a waste of money.
+Perhaps the biggest and most common mistake companies new to Ads make is directing traffic from their paid ads to the home pages of their sites.
+Many times, these companies invest in ads, find they aren’t getting results, and write off Ads as a waste of money.

 In reality, home pages are a terrible place to direct traffic.
 Think about it this way: Users are looking for a specific thing when they search.
 By directing them to your home page — which likely has at least a dozen different elements and options on it — you’ve simply wasted their time (and your money).

 Instead, you need to build highly targeted landing pages that directly address the query the user entered into Google. لعب لربح المال Landing pages should always be single-purpose.
 There is one conversion goal and a clear path to that goal for the user to follow.

 Step 5: Create Lots of Versions of the Ad Copy

 Before you start your campaign, you’ll want to create a lot of versions of the ad copy — as many as you can realistically produce, but at least 10.